 The ACCME is collaborating with several state medical boards on a voluntary, year-long pilot program that will enable CME providers to report physician participation in accredited CME to the Boards via ACCME’s Program and Activity Reporting System (PARS).
-Reporting is currently available for the Tennessee Board of Medical Examiners and the North Carolina Medical Board.
+Reporting is currently available for the Maine Board of Licensure in Medicine, the Maine Board of Osteopathic Licensure, the North Carolina Medical Board, and the Tennessee Board of Medical Examiners.

 The ACCME and the Boards are engaging in this collaboration because they share the goal of reducing regulatory burdens on physician learners.